tatsumoto-ren/tatsumoto-ren.github.io/README.md

 This is my personal [site](https://tatsumoto-ren.github.io/).
 It contains the Japanese guide and various related info.
 Here you'll find everything you need to know about learning Japanese.

+## Contributing

+When proposing changes to the site's contents, edit the markdown files so that I can rebuild the site afterwards.
+It's not necessary to touch the html files.